metonym/svelte-time/README.md

 **Use cases**

-- display a formatted timestamp within the semantic `time` element
+- format a timestamp with the semantic `time` element
-- display the relative time in a human-readable format (e.g., "4 days ago")
+- display a human-readable, relative time (e.g., "4 days ago")

 Try it in the [Svelte REPL](https://svelte.dev/repl/00b3877edb80425b96bb41fb18059882).